glorphindale/langohr.docs/articles/guides.md

 ###  [Getting started](/articles/getting_started.html)

-An overview of Project Name with a quick tutorial that helps you to get started with it.
+An overview of Langohr with a quick tutorial that helps you to get started with it.
 It should take about 15 minutes to read and study the provided code examples.